Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/audit-log.md

 ## Digital Signatures

-To provide nonrepudiation, audit logs may be signed with a private RSA key.
+To provide non-repudiation, audit logs may be signed with a private RSA key.
 When enabled, a lexically sorted representation of each audit log entry is signed by the defined private key; the signature is stored in an additional field within the record itself.
 The public key should be stored elsewhere and can be used